Electric Cars

 Which type of Level 2 charger is best?

 This depends on whether you want your charger to be portable or wall-mounted.
-A portable Level 2 charger plugs into a wall outlet at home and, as long as you have had your electrician fit a 240 volt outlet, will fill up the car at around 12 to 18 miles of range per hour.
+A portable Level 2 charger plugs into a wall outlet at home and, as long as your electrician fits a 240-volt outlet, will fill up the car with around 12 to 18 miles of range per hour.

 Buying a portable charger makes sense if outright speed isn't your primary concern, and if you have a second home, as it's easy to take the charger and cable with you.

-If portability is not important to you, then a wall-mounted Level 2 charger is best, as they are larger and more powerful, filling batteries at a quicker rate.
+If portability is unimportant to you, a wall-mounted Level 2 charger is best.
+These chargers are larger and more powerful, filling batteries at a quicker rate.

 You will then need to decide if you want a cable attached to the charger, or just a socket on the wall of your property, or in the garage.
 With just a socket, the charger looks much neater and will be a subtle addition to your home; you then keep the cable in your car, as most have a dedicated space for them in the trunk or frunk (the front trunk).